ibexa/documentation-developer/docs/guide/repository.md

 ##### Entity stored only once

 To make the transparent caching principle as effective as possible, entities are, as much as possible, only stored once in cache by their primary id.
-Lookup by a lternative identifiers (`identifier`, `remoteId`, etc.) is only cached with the identifier as cache key and primary `id` as its cache value, and compositions *(list of objects)* usually keep only the array of primary id's as their cache value.
+Lookup by alternative identifiers (`identifier`, `remoteId`, etc.) is only cached with the identifier as cache key and primary `id` as its cache value, and compositions *(list of objects)* usually keep only the array of primary id's as their cache value.

 This means a couple of things:

 - Memory consumption is kept low
-- Cache purging logic is kept simple (For example: `$sectionService->delete( 3 )` clears "section/3" cache entry)
+- Cache purging logic is kept simple (For example: `$sectionService->delete( 3 )` clears `section/3` cache entry)
 - Lookup by `identifier` and list of objects needs several cache lookups to be able to assemble the result value
 - Cache warmup usually takes several page loads to reach full as identifier is first cached, then the object

 #### What is cached?

-Persistence cache aims at caching most `SPI\Persistence` calls used in common page loads, including everything needed for permission checking and url alias lookups.
+Persistence cache aims at caching most `SPI\Persistence` calls used in common page loads, including everything needed for permission checking and URL alias lookups.

-Notes:
+REVIEW Notes:

 - `UrlWildCardHandler` is not currently cached
 - Currently in case of transactions this is handled very simply by clearing all cache on rollback, this can be improved in the future if needed.